 My message to future scientists and researchers: “I believe that science and exploration is a noble pursuit but undoubtedly a rewarding one.
 It is also our duty to better understand the world and how best to preserve nature its beauty.
 There is also infinite amount of problems to solve and hypothesize to prove.
 By becoming a scientist, I believe you are an explorer with intrigue and wonder.
 I have had the privilege of working with ground-breaking scientists and researchers who have dedicated their life contributing to our collective knowledge about the world.”

-Images: Herman Luyt, Stephen Peel, Antarctic Legacy of SA.
-Text by Stephen Peel
+Images: Herman Luyt, Stephen Peel, Antarctic Legacy of South Africa.
+Text by Stephen Peel.